neerajadhav/.dotfiles/README.md

 > The DotFiles Setup Script is currently in development
 > and is not ready for use.
 If you would like to
 > contribute, please raise an issue or
-> submit a pull request.
+> submut a pull request.

 # DotFiles Setup Script